jugmac00/til/zope/how-to-run-a-single-test.md

-# How can I run only a single test from the Zope test suite?
+# How can I run a single test from the Zope test suite?

 While this seems to be no Zope specific question, as we all know how to narrow down the test selection with `pytest` (e.g. `pytest -k pattern`),